mharoot/NodeJs/README.md

 Making a Connection with MongoDB in Node.js:
 ------------------------------------------------------------------------------------------
 	1. On the command line type: npm install mongodb.
-	2. Copy and paste connection.js provided for you.
+	2. Copy and paste connection.js provided for you in the connection folder.
 	3. connection.js is broken down into logical steps for you to follow the rest of the steps in making a connection to a mongodb server.